Logo preload

 Tax assessors are typically county-level elected officials, with support infrastructure underneath their departments responsible for assessing property values inside their jurisdictions.
 They must do this regularly, in accordance with state or local law, and do so accurately, because appraised property values have massive impact on the real estate market, property tax collection, government revenue, and many more derivative areas that use assessor data for decision making and operations.
 The foundational nature of assessor data is incredibly important.
 For many cases it becomes the ground on which other datasets are built, so if it’s wrong, that’s not good.
 Most assessors are responsible for parcel boundaries, ownership information, structures, addresses, and more.
 They need to have good data.

-It’s been commonplace in local government for the last couple decades for IT departments to develop in-house, custom applications to serve internal users, including assessors, GIS staff, public works, parks, utilities, and others.
-The last 5-8 years have seen a boom in SaaS software tools and commercial off-the-shelf (COTS) technologies that reduce the total cost of the tech immensely.
-Rather than spending precious dollars building custom permitting software, parcel base maps, or data collection tools, there are SaaS platforms out there for almost any requirement these days.
-As Frank Conkling, a Florida-based consultant in cadastral mapping, said during his talk: it isn’t government’s expertise to build and maintain software — IT departments should be looking to COTS products for the best returns.
+For the past couple of decades, local government IT departments have created custom applications to serve internal users.
+These tools supported teams like assessors, GIS staff, public works, parks, utilities, and other municipal departments.
+In the last 5-8 years, SaaS software tools and commercial off-the-shelf (COTS) technologies have grown rapidly.
+These modern platforms significantly lower technology costs compared to building and maintaining custom software solutions in-house.
+Governments can now avoid creating permitting software or parcel base maps by leveraging SaaS platforms designed for nearly every need.
+As Frank Conkling, a Florida-based consultant in cadastral mapping, said during his talk: it isn’t government’s expertise to build and maintain software.
+IT departments should be looking to COTS products for the best returns.
 Imagine what departments could do if they spent their time on work that they’re uniquely positioned to do, instead of something they can lean on other experts for.

-Data cleaning, preparation, and conversion for GIS parcel maintenance was another theme topic throughout.
-The “garbage in, garbage out” mantra is well known to anyone in the business of managing data.
-Getting your underlying data in order is critical to success when trying to publish content for the public or enable your data to be used in modern systems, as was reiterated by several speakers presenting case studies on their work.
+Data cleaning, preparation, and conversion for GIS parcel maintenance emerged as a recurring theme.
+The “garbage in, garbage out” mantra resonates strongly with anyone managing data.
+Organizing your underlying data is critical for success when publishing content for the public or enabling modern system integration.
+Several speakers, presenting case studies, emphasized this point repeatedly throughout their discussions.
 All the talk of struggles with data conversions had me wondering why I didn’t hear any mentions of powerful ETL tools like FME Desktop or GDAL.

-The best source of “truth” with regard to what’s on the ground is an eyes-on assessment.
-You can scope out a lot of information from the sky with imagery from Pictometry and others, but there are still qualities you can’t see without being on site, and certain types of field surveys and inspections that can’t rely on passive overhead observation or auto-generated data.
+The best source of “truth” with regard to what’s on the ground is an eyes-on property assessment.
+You can scope out a lot of information from the sky with imagery from Pictometry and others.
+However, there are still qualities you can’t see without being on site.
+In addition, certain types of field surveys and inspections that can’t rely on passive overhead observation or auto-generated data.
 Cost management is a major factor in the motivation to rely on mass-collected imagery, but with the right tools and processes in place for capturing data from mobile, it can be incredibly cost effective.
 Old school pen and paper methods are rife with inefficiencies like data loss, inaccuracy, and delay.
 As we presented in our talk, going to a SaaS toolset like Fulcrum provides the ability to scale without a massive up-front investment.

 Stakeholders and users of property data have ever-rising expectations of data accuracy, timeliness, and availability.
 Connectedness, technology growth, and open data contribute to this tide of entitlement, but if it’s possible to increase data accuracy and availability without soaring costs, why not look for ways to innovate?
 As IAAO president Pete Rodda said during one of his talks, citizens want to know a property’s value today, not what it was on January 1st.